Climate Change

 • Purchased Electricity:

 In Japan, the coefficient provided in notices pursuant to the Act on Promotion of Global Warming Countermeasures is applied to the latest data at the start of each fiscal year.
-In case the purchased electricity for which the emission factors are set for each menu, the adjusted emission coefficient applies.
+In cases where the Company purchases power with the emission coefficient set by menu, the adjusted emission coefficient applies.

 For overseas data, the latest coefficient data obtained from local power suppliers as of the beginning of each fiscal year is applied.
 When unavailable, data from the GHG Protocol and EPA eGRID 2019 were used.